THOMAS KUHN ON REVOLUTION AND PAUL FEYERABEND

 BOOK VI - Page 1

-The classical Pragmatists recognized the philosophical significance of the phenomenon of belief.
-But belief has taken on a much greater importance in contemporary Pragmatism, where a descriptive discourse believed to be true (what Quine calls the “web of belief”) constitutes a context that controls the semantics of the descriptive terms in the discourse.
-This is the contextual or artifactual thesis of the semantics of language.
+This BOOK focuses on Thomas Kuhn and Paul Feyerabend’s wholistic variations on the contextual or artifactual thesis of relativized semantics.
+The classical pragmatists recognized the philosophical significance of the phenomenon of belief.
+But belief has taken on a much greater importance in contemporary pragmatism, where a universally quantified descriptive discourse believed to be true (what Quine calls the “web of belief”) constitutes a context that controls the semantics and thus ontology of descriptive discourse.
+This is the contextual or artifactual thesis of relativized semantics.
 Thomas Kuhn and Paul Feyerabend’s variants of this artifactual thesis of the semantics of language led these two philosophers as well as others to propose new roles for the phenomenon of prejudicial belief in the history and dynamics of scientific development.

 Conant on Prejudice and The Dynamic View of Science